Other People's Houses - Taub, Jennifer - Yale University Press

 Focusing new light on the similarities between the savings and loan debacle of the 1980s and the financial crisis in 2008, Taub reveals that in both cases the same reckless banks, operating under different names, received government bailouts, while the same lax regulators overlooked fraud and abuse.
 Furthermore, in 2013 the situation is essentially unchanged.
 The author asserts that the 2008 crisis was not just similar to the S&L scandal, it was a severe relapse of the same underlying disease.
 And despite modest regulatory reforms, the disease remains uncured: top banks remain too big to manage, too big to regulate, and too big to fail.

-Jennifer Taub is an associate professor at Vermont Law School, where she teaches courses on contracts, corporations, securities regulation, and white-collar crime.
-Formerly she was an associate general counsel at Fidelity Investments.
-She frequently speaks and writes about the financial crisis of 2008.
+Jennifer Taub is a professor at Vermont Law School and formerly an associate general counsel at Fidelity Investments.
 She lives in Northampton, MA.

 TITLES IN RELATED CATEGORIES